BWibo/3dcitydb-mkdocs/docs/3dcitydb/metadata-module.md

 the 3DCityDB `v5`, including feature properties and their data types.

 !!! tip
-    The JSON-based schema mapping is essential for understanding how feature types are represented and retrieved in the 3DCityDB `v5`.
+    The JSON-based schema mapping is essential for understanding how feature types and their properties are represented and retrieved in the 3DCityDB `v5`.
 Tools can automatically parse and interpret it to interact with the database.

 The example below shows the JSON definitions for the `Road` feature type and the common supertype `AbstractObject`.